By

 Setting Clear Objectives for Every Appointment

 One of the cornerstones of the best meeting scheduling practices involves setting clear objectives for every meeting.
-This practice helps all participants understand the meeting’s purpose and what needs to be accomplished, thereby increasing the meeting's effectiveness.
-Participants can prepare adequately when objectives are defined in advance, making the time spent in meetings more productive.
+This practice helps all participants understand the meeting’s purpose and what needs to be accomplished, increasing the meeting's effectiveness.
+Participants can prepare adequately when objectives are defined in advance, making meetings more productive.
 Also, clear goals help keep the meeting on track and prevent the conversation from deviating into less relevant topics.

 Allocating Appropriate Time Slots to Avoid Overruns